 The Cross River Rail project will provide a new 10.2km rail connection, which will be a second inner city rail river crossing between Bowen Hills in the north to Dutton Park in the south.

-It will also include twin 5.9km tunnels, which will begin at the southern portal north of Dutton Park station, and run under Brisbane River and Brisbane central business district (CBD), before exiting the northern portal south of the Exhibition station.
+It will also include twin 5.9km tunnels, which will begin at the southern portal north of Dutton Park station and run under Brisbane River and Brisbane central business district, before exiting the northern portal south of the Exhibition station.
 The tunnels will feature European Train Control System Level 2 (ETCS L2).

-It will also include provision of a new track from the portal around the Exhibition Loop and through to Mayne Yard, and additional stabling at Mayne North Yard.
+The project includes the construction of four new underground stations at Boggo Road, Woolloongabba, Albert Street and Roma Street, while eight aboveground stations are being upgraded at Dutton Park, Exhibition Showgrounds, Fairfield, Rocklea, Moorooka, Salisbury, Yeerongpilly and Yeronga.
+It will also include the provision of a new track from the portal around the Exhibition Loop and through to Mayne Yard and additional stabling at Mayne North Yard.

 Other enabling works will include bi-directional signalling from Dutton Park to Salisbury stations and southern platform faces.

 Three new stations, namely Pimpama, Hope Island and Merrimac, are being built on the Gold Coast Line as part of the Cross River Rail project.
 Construction of the Pimpama station is underway, while construction of the other two Gold Coast stations is yet to begin.

 Station locations on the Cross Rail River line